 The priority technical focus areas for the Challenge TB Regional project are:

 This project will work closely with the East Central and Southern Health Community (ECSA-HC), the Rwanda Center of Excellence (CoE) for programmatic management of drug resistant TB (PMDT), and the Supranational TB reference laboratory (SNRL) in Uganda and will focus on regional cross-cutting issues namely:

 USAID support in Ethiopia started in 2008 with TB CAP after which support under TB CARE I followed (2010-2014) and subsequently Challenge TB (2015-2019).The Challenge TB project has been designed in alignment with the Ethiopia TB NSP (2013/14-2020) and the post 2015 global end TB strategy with a focus on three major areas of support:

 In its first year implementation strategy, Challenge TB Ethiopia will focus on Improving quality of TB services ( both in terms of access and service utilization as well as patient-centered care), increasing case finding (both in terms of targeted active case finding (ACF) and diagnostic capacity) and enhanced sustainability and strengthening health systems at all levels.

 Challenge TB Ethiopia will work in two rural agrarian regions (SNNPR and Tigray) and three urban districts (Addis Ababa, Dire Dawa, Harari).
-Strengthening community TB care service (CTBC) in Ethiopia’s decentralized health system using new and innovative strategies will be key.
+Strengthening community TB care service (Challenge TBC) in Ethiopia’s decentralized health system using new and innovative strategies will be key.
 There will be a focus on Ethiopia’s three key populations (rural, pastoralist and urban) working towards improving service utilization in terms strengthening referral linkages at all levels, ensuring available technologies like GeneXpert are optimally used at all levels with special attention to ensure MDR-TB cases benefit optimally both in terms of case finding as well as linkage of services optimizing patient centered care.

 In addition, the project will work to address challenges to ensure quality diagnostic capacity, TB/HIV collaborative activities, Pediatric TB, TB in prisons, TB-IC, Contact investigations (CI) and ACF.
 It will also strengthen the health systems at all levels by building strong technical programmatic capacity for TB control both nationally as well as in the two focus regions and in urban setting.
 An overarching theme will be data quality and operations research support to enhance TB control.